 Colon cancer begins with small polyps in the intestine.
 When they are small, there are few if any symptoms at all.
 These polyps, however, can gradually mutate into cancerous cells.

-Call our office at (714) 988-8690
+Book a consultation Call (714) 988-8690